Aims of Experiment

 250 ml conical flask

 - use a measuring cylinder to add 40 ml of sulfuric acid in a beaker

-- gently heat the beaker on a Bunsen flame for a couple of minutes, until the acid starts to bubble
+- gently heat the beaker in a water bath for a couple of minutes

 - filter the mixture to remove the excess copper oxide, then pour the filtrate (the copper sulfate solution) into an evaporating basin

 - place the evaporating basin above a water bath, and heat the copper sulfate solution to evaporate off half of the water

 - pour the solution into a watch glass and leave on the side to allow all of the water to evaporate

 Why was it necessary to warm the sulfuric acid?

 How did you know when the copper oxide was present in excess?